 Give back to public lands and help restore the park!

-WHAT: Volunteers will restore the Arboretum through spreading mulch, removing invasive weeds, and maintaining trails.
+WHAT: Volunteers will restore Washington Park Arboretum by removing invasive species, weeding collections, and mulching planting beds.

 QUESTIONS?
 Contact our Volunteer Department at email@example.com or phone at 206-325-4510.

 Thanks to the Student Conservation Association for their support of this event!

 Gardening is a scary pastime, or so writer Barbara Blossom Ashmun claims in her article in the latest Arboretum Bulletin.
 In her many years as a garden professional and hobbiest, she has been attacked by bald-faced hornets, poisoned by plant sap, sent to ER because...

 As the warmth of summer fills our days, the canopy cover of trees provides welcome respite from the heat.
 With a spreading crown and thick branches covered with a profusion of foliage, mosses, lichens and ferns, the bigleaf maple (Acer macrophyllum) stands out as a...

 The mint family, Lamiaceae, is a familiar one for gardeners.
 We plant lots of low-growing herbaceous plants from this group - such as salvias, basil, and bee balm - in our kitchen gardens and ornamental borders.
 But you may be surprised to learn that the family also...